Taking the Journey to Adaptive Tech

 - British Paralympic medallist Stef Reid at IT Lab's annual IT Strategy Briefing.

 Stef Reid, British Paralympian and ITSB18 keynote speaker

 The road to digital transformation can be challenging for businesses as they learn to adapt to new systems, platforms, software and ecosystems.
 But for those willing to embark on the journey, the results are revolutionary for growth and success.

 For the second year, our IT Strategy Briefing centred on an Adaptive Technology model (ATM) – a blueprint for the modern workplace.
 The event was at the home of motor racing; the McLaren Thought Leadership Centre.

-Following the model’s launch in 2017, this year’s event focussed on putting the theory into practice.
+Following the model’s launch in 2017, our 2018 event explored how it's working in practice.
 We heard how tech giants - such as Microsoft and ServiceNow – are using it to transform their businesses and from clients who shared their stories of 'ATM in action'.

-Reid - keynote speaker for the event - captivated the 100+ strong audience with her deeply personal story and shone on stage.
+Reid - keynote speaker for the event - captivated the 100+ strong audience with her deeply personal story.